ImCodist/simple-player-warps/README.md

 - `simpleplayerwarps.warps` - Allows a user to view every created warp. (default: true)
 - `simpleplayerwarps.warpset` - Allows a user to create a warp. (default: true)
 - `simpleplayerwarps.warpdel` - Allows a user to delete warps they own. (default: true)
+- `simpleplayerwarps.warpedit` - Allows a user to edit warps they own. (default: true)
 - `simpleplayerwarps.warpinfo` - Allows a user to view information on a warp. (default: true)
 - `simpleplayerwarps.warpreload` - Reloads the plugins configuration and warps folder. (default: op)
 - `simpleplayerwarps.warpset.infinite` - Allows a user to create infinite warps. (default: op)
 - `simpleplayerwarps.warpdel.others` - Allows a user to delete others warps. (default: op)
+- `simpleplayerwarps.warpedit.others` - Allows a user to edit others warps. (default: op)
+- `simpleplayerwarps.warpedit.advanced` - Allows a user to edit advanced values of a warp like position and author. (default: op)
+- `simpleplayerwarps.warps.private` - Allows a user to view private warps. (default: op)
+- `simpleplayerwarps.privatewarps` - Allows a user to create private warps. (default: true)

 ### NOTE: SimplePlayerWarps is ONLY for Paper servers (and loaders that use it as a base) as of right now.
 I will consider downgrading to Spigot if the demand is high enough.